© Crown copyright 2016

 4.1 Example fast track timeline:

-Even if you are not able or do not wish to provide us with adequate reasons for wanting things accelerated, you can still request combined search and examination and early publication which, if you respond promptly to our reports and letters, can still get your patent granted quickly.
+Even if you are not able or do not wish to provide us with adequate reasons for wanting things accelerated, you can still request combined search and examination and accelerated publication which, if you respond promptly to our reports and letters, can still get your patent granted quickly.

 5. Combined search and examination